eshapandey0530/eshapandey0530/README.md

 <p align="center">
   <samp>
     <br>
-    「 Hello!
-I'm Aseem Baranwal, a Computer Science Graduate Student at the University of Florida.
-With a strong background in both software development and research, I've had the privilege of working on diverse projects, ranging from augmented reality applications to deep learning models.
-My experiences have given me proficiency in a variety of technical skills such as C++, Python, Java, and many more.
-Not only am I enthusiastic about crafting robust software, but I'm also deeply involved in academic research, particularly in the fields of Natural Language Processing and data visualization. 」
+    「 I am an Information Systems Graduate Student at New York University, combining a strong foundation in software development with hands-on experience in product design and data-driven decision-making.
+My professional journey includes building scalable solutions using Java, Python, and Angular, and redeveloping SAP tools that significantly improved performance and user engagement.
+I have also delved into projects leveraging machine learning and data science, such as developing real-time gesture recognition systems and automating data cleaning workflows.
+My technical expertise spans cloud technologies, RESTful APIs, Tableau, and TensorFlow, and I am passionate about creating impactful, user-focused solutions at the intersection of technology and business. 」
     <br>
     <br>
   </samp>